charrywhite/elastic_interaction_based_loss/README.md

 ```bash
 python train.py --train_dataset '/your_training_data_path' --test_dataset '/your_test_data' --save_path '/save_model_path'
 ```
 You can also specify other arguments such as batch size, learning rate, number of epochs, etc. See `train.py` for more details.

+If you want to customize your Dataset: modify the ImageToImage2D in ./unet/dataset.py.

 The elastic interaction loss file is located in `./unet` folder.
 You can import it and use it as a custom loss function for your segmentation model.